 \section{Limitations and Future Works}

-Despite the dual-path design that independently captures low- and high-frequency information, the current fusion strategy is relatively simplistic and may fail to fully exploit the complementary nature of these frequency components, resulting in suboptimal recovery of fine-grained facial details.
-Moreover, the model demonstrates a performance bias toward frontal faces, showing reduced robustness when handling side views or large pose variations, due to limited diversity in training views.
-In future work, we plan to investigate more effective fusion mechanisms between the high- and low-frequency branches to enhance inter-frequency interaction and detail restoration.
-Additionally, we will consider incorporating pose-aware augmentation or multi-view training strategies to improve generalization to non-frontal faces, further improving the model’s robustness in practical applications.
+Despite the dual-path design, the current fusion strategy is relatively simplistic and may not fully exploit the complementary nature of low- and high-frequency information, leading to suboptimal fine-grained detail recovery.
+In addition, the model shows a performance bias toward frontal faces, with reduced robustness to side views or large pose variations due to limited training view diversity.
+Future work will investigate more effective fusion mechanisms to enhance inter-frequency interaction, as well as pose-aware augmentation strategies to improve generalization in real-world applications.